Hannah-Frost/bird-game/README.md

 ## Screenshots

 ## To do:
-1. Add leaderboard using databases.
-2. Add multiplayer element.
+* Use vue, node, and socket.io to create multiplayer element.